Wayside School: Characters

-Other members of the school staff include Louis, a character based on Louis Sachar himself, being the school's caretaker and physical education teacher with a mustache of many colors who is friends with all the kids; Miss Mush, the school's cafeteria lady whose meals are so horrible, students rarely dare to eat them, as well as her assistant, Mr. Pepperadder, who only appears in the math spin-offs and Wayside School Beneath the Cloud of Doom, being a person who is often pranked by Miss Mush because he is shorter than her.
-He also appears in the final chapter of Wayside School Beneath the Cloud of Doom.
-Mr. Kidswatter is the school principal, who hates all the kids and often overreacts when things don't go his way.
-Dr. Pickell, who got introduced in the third book, was originally a psychiatrist, but got fired in the same chapter he was introduced in due to him including unusual side effects in his sessions.
+Other members of the school staff include Louis, a character based on Louis Sachar himself, being the school's yard teacher with a mustache of many colors who is friends with all the kids; Miss Mush, the school's cafeteria lady known for her poor cooking; and her assistant, Mr. Pepperadder, who is often pranked by Miss Mush because he is shorter than her.
+Mr. Kidswatter is the school principal, who hates all the kids and often overreacts when things do not go his way.
+Dr. Pickell was originally a psychiatrist in the third book, but was fired due to him including unusual side effects in his sessions.
 He is now the school counselor, and uses hypnosis on the students to cure their ailments but also adds strange side effects.
-Mrs. Surlaw is the librarian on the seventh floor, who owns a large stuffed walrus that students can hug after they have checked out a book.
-Rather than organizing books by genre, fictionality, or subject, she orders books on shelves by number of pages.
-Miss Zarves is the teacher of the nineteenth story, which doesn't exist; her class includes four students named Ray, Virginia, Nick, and Mark.
+Mrs. Surlaw is the librarian on the seventh floor, who owns a large stuffed walrus that students can hug after they have checked out a book, and orders books on shelves by number of pages.
+Miss Zarves is the teacher of the nineteenth story, which does not exist; her class includes five students named Ray, Virginia, Nick, Hayden, and Mark.
 She and her students supposedly do not exist either.
 There is also Miss Worm, the teacher of the honors class story who is annoyed by Mrs. Jewls's teaching methods.
 A few one-off characters include Mrs. Waloosh, the eccentric dance teacher at the school; Mrs. Franklin, a substitute from the second book that believed all the students were named Benjamin; Mrs. Day, the school secretary; and David, Mr. Kidswatter's chauffeur.

 A few more characters include Hobo Bob, a hobo who hates socks brought in by Sharie for show-and-tell; Xavier Dalton, a man who made Ms. Nogard bitter and hateful after being disgusted by her third ear; Mr. Finch, a man who saved up his life savings to start an ice cream company; and the numerous cows, one of which ended up on the nineteenth story, that came to the school leading to it being shut down for 243 days.